Component Guidelines

 const { classes, css, cx } = useClasses(classesProp);

-// rename handlers 👇 (`handle<Action>`) and 👇 type them accordingly
+// rename handlers π `handle<Action>` and π type them accordingly, or ideally inline them

 const handleButtonClick: HvButtonProps["onClick"] = (evt) => {